MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/mobility-grasp.md

 ---
 title: Grasp
-description: The ability to firmly grip or hold an object to use it ms.localizationpriority: medium
+description: The ability to firmly grip or hold an object to use it. ms.localizationpriority: medium
 author: InclusiveTechLab
 ms.author: brycejo